zewenwu/terraform-azure-vnet-demo/README.md

 terraform apply
 ```

-**Step 2.** Once you are happy with the resources that Terraform is going to deploy in your AWS account, confirm by typing `yes` in the Terminal.
+**Step 2.** Once you are happy with the resources that Terraform is going to deploy in your Azure account, confirm by typing `yes` in the Terminal.

 ## Pre-commit hooks